Equivariant $K$-theory, affine Grassmannian and perfection: Fixed-point schemes and traces from equivariant K -theory

 \subsection{First examples}

 The trace map is an isomorphism in degree zero for interesting varieties arising in geometric representation theory.
-Let us give the most basic examples of this phenomenon: first for point and then for partial flag varieties.
+Let us give the most basic examples of this phenomenon: first for the point and then for partial flag varieties.
 An analogous trace map for equivariant cohomology in these examples (and beyond) was studied in \cite{HR23}, which was an important motivation for us.

-\paragraph{Equivariant point.} Let $G = GL_n$ over a field $k$ and $T$ its diagonal torus.
-Alternatively, let $G$ be a split, semisimple, simply connected group of rank $n$ over an algebraically closed field $k$ and $T$ split maximal torus.
+\paragraph{Equivariant point.} Let $G$ be a connected split reductive group of rank $n$ over a field $k$ and $T$ its maximal torus.
 Let $W$ be the Weyl group.
 We start by noting how the above works out for the equivariant point.

-\begin{example}[Torus equivariant point] Let $X=\pt$ with the trivial $T$-action.
+\begin{example}[Torus-equivariant point] Let $X=\pt$ with the trivial $T$-action.
 Then the $k$-linearized trace map gives an isomorphism

 Both sides are given by the localized polynomial ring $k[t_1^{\pm 1}, \dots, t_n^{\pm 1}]$. \end{example} \begin{proof} Follows from the identification of the left-hand side with the $k$-linearized representation ring $R(T, k)$ and the right-hand side with $H_0(\frac{T}{T}, \O) = H_0(T, \O)$.
 The trace map is then given by taking characters of representations, giving the desired isomorphism. \end{proof}